DorcasToto/yolo/explanation.md

 ### Client Dockerfile

 The client Dockerfile is responsible for building the React frontend application.
+Here’s a breakdown of its components:

 ```dockerfile
 FROM node:16-alpine AS build